-Step-2: Now, file an application to Chief General Manager of RBI to grant the payment bank license.
+Step-2: Now, file an application to the Chief General Manager of RBI to grant the payment bank license.

-Step-3: Thereby, the External Advisory Committee (EAC) shall assess the application, and summon applicant to validate the information given by him.
+Step-3: Thereby, the External Advisory Committee (EAC) shall assess the application, and summon the applicant to validate the information given by him.

 Step-4: If an applicant successfully meets the eligibility criteria, then RBI shall grant him the license.